Llama: Characteristics

 The guanaco and vicuña certainly differ: The vicuña is more petite, more slender in its proportions, and has a shorter head than the guanaco.

 The vicuña lives in herds on the bleak and elevated parts of the mountain range bordering the region of perpetual snow, amidst rocks and precipices, occurring in various suitable localities throughout Peru, in the southern part of Ecuador, and as far south as the middle of Bolivia.
 Its manners very much resemble those of the chamois of the European Alps; it is as vigilant, wild, and timid.

 Vicuña fiber is extremely delicate and soft and highly valued for weaving, but the quantity that each animal produces is small.

 Alpacas are primarily descended from wild vicuña ancestors.
 In contrast, domesticated llamas are descended primarily from wild guanaco ancestors, although a considerable amount of hybridization between the two species has occurred.

 Differential characteristics between llamas and alpacas include the llama's larger size, longer head, and curved ears.
 Alpaca fiber is generally more expensive but not always more valuable.
 Alpacas tend to have a more consistent color throughout the body.
 The most apparent visual difference between llamas and camels is that camels have a humps and llamas do not.

-Llamas are not ruminants, pseudo-ruminants, or modified ruminants.
+Llamas are not ruminants or modified ruminants.
 They do have a complex three-compartment stomach that allows them to digest lower quality, high cellulose foods.
 The stomach compartments allow for fermentation of tricky foodstuffs, followed by regurgitation and re-chewing.
 Ruminants (cows, sheep, goats) have four compartments, whereas llamas have only three stomach compartments: the rumen, omasum, and abomasum.

 In addition, the llama (and other camelids) have an extremely long and complex large intestine (colon).
 The large intestine's role in digestion is to reabsorb water, vitamins, and electrolytes from food waste passing through it.
 The length of the llama's colon allows it to survive on much less water than other animals.
 This is a major advantage in arid climates where they live.